More About CHEF_MEG

 Soy substitutes are so convincingly delicious that no one will know this isn't real chorizo.
 Bonus: This dish has zero cholesterol!

-Boiled eggs is a misnomer; the best boiled eggs are simmered gently then steeped to keep them tender, not rubbery.
+The best boiled eggs are simmered gently then steeped to keep them tender, not rubbery.

 Cold, it crunches and pops in your mouth with a bold, nutty taste.
 Hot, it becomes smooth and more mellow.
 Either way, buckwheat (kasha) is a healthy, hearty breakfast.